-Bringing along your own wet wipes or water to wash your hands will also make your visit more comfortable.
+Bringing along your own wet wipes or water to wash your hands, which will also make your visit more comfortable.

-Umbrellas, chairs, cooler boxes, hat, sunscreen, cozzies, towels and snacks are also advised if you want to have a longer visit. *Alcohol is not allowed.
+Umbrellas, chairs, cooler boxes, hats, sunscreen, cozzies, towels and snacks are also advised – if you want to have a longer visit. *Alcohol is not allowed.